-Section 2: Flüelen to Göschenen by train
+Section 2 (main route): Flüelen to Göschenen by train

 This second section of the Gotthard Panorama Express route runs through the valley of the river Reuss.
 The valley floor is relatively wide in the beginning, but once you have reached the village of Amsteg, it is very narrow.
 It's interesting to see how the river, railroad, express way and local road all fit into the little available space.

 Another challenge for the trains is that they have to gain a lot of altitude in a short distance: about 670 m in just 30 km.
-In order to make that possible without (slow) cogwheel trains, several spiral loops have been carved in the rocks in order to lengthen the railway.
+In order to make that possible without slow cogwheel trains, several spiral loops have been carved in the rocks in order to lengthen the railway.
 That becomes really obvious when you're passing the village of Wassen and its little white church three times, because of the two loops here.

 Finally the train reaches the entrance of the Gotthard tunnel in the village of Göschenen, at an altitude of 1106 m.

-Section 3: Göschenen to Bellinzona by train
+Section 3 (main route): Göschenen to Lugano by train

 Airolo, at the other side of the tunnel, is the highest point of the route at 1141 m.
 You have passed the highest peaks of the Alps, and you may encounter entirely different weather here.
 You're now in the canton of Ticino.
 Language and culture are no longer German, but Italian.